Montreal-Quakers/website/_pages/greene-centre.md

 ### Time

 Every Sunday from **11:00 a.m. to noon**.
 We suggest arriving a few minutes beforehand but we much prefer your company to your absence!
-We joyfully welcome children — if possible please [do give us a few days notice](/contact).
+We joyfully welcome [children](/children) — we have a special event for children on the 3rd Sunday of the month.
+If possible please [do give us a few days notice](/contact).

 If this will be your first time at a Quaker Meeting, you may want to read [this information about what to expect](/about).

 ### Health precautions <span class="stanchor"><a name="precautions"></a></span>

 For visitors:
-* If you're experiencing symptoms (flu, COVID, upset stomach), please visit us at a later time.
+* If you're experiencing symptoms (flu, COVID, upset stomach, etc.), please visit us at a later time.

-Our precautions:
-* Along with the Greene Centre, we can ensure excellent ventilation via open windows and two air purifiers.
-Please [contact us](/contact) to confirm this desire, and we can make it happen.
-* If anyone has raises a health concern at meeting we agree to ask everyone to wear masks at the rise of meeting before socializing.
-  * However, for folks with difficulty hearing, we ask that people remove their mask when speaking.
-* We have extra masks on hand for anyone that needs one.
+Our precautions that are always in effect:

+* The two air purifiers in the sunroom will remain on at medium before, during and after worship.
+An attempt will be made to keep their fans functioning at a low noise level and yet at an effective speed.
+* Chairs will remain well spaced.
+* At least a couple of windows will be opened (a fraction in cold weather, temperature permitting, more in warm weather).
+* The meeting will obtain high quality (N95 or KN95) masks to give to anyone who wants to wear a mask, and will make it known that they are available.
+* We encourage attenders experiencing gastric or respiratory symptoms to visit us at a later time.

+Moreover, we encourage those still concerned about their safety after enactment of the above provisions, to [contact us](/contact) for assistance with the following:

+* To sit close to an air purifier
+* Assistance (both material and financial) in purchasing a superior quality mask which provides enhanced safety in conditions such as ours.
+The meeting will have information and advice available on this topic.

+Finally, note that we provide two online Zoom meetings weekly.
+The Sunday Zoom is connected to the in-presence meeting at the Greene Centre.
+People attend these meetings for various reasons, including a desire to minimize contact with others and prevent illness.

-* Anyone with comments or concerns about our policy is encouraged to [contact us](/contact).
+Anyone with comments or concerns about our policy is encouraged to [contact us](/contact).

 ## [Accessibility](/accessibility) <span class="stanchor"><a name="accessibility"></a></span>